Patrick Moraz: 1969–1974: Mainhorse and Refugee

-Moraz was able to return to England in 1969 when he auditioned potential players for a new progressive rock band, Mainhorse.
+Moraz returned to England in 1969 when he auditioned potential players for a new progressive rock band, Mainhorse.
 He wished for a drummer who could play like John Bonham, Buddy Rich, odd time signatures and the blues, and tried out "like 250 drummers" in the process.
 He settled with a line-up of Jean Ristori on vocals and bass, Bryson Graham on drums, and Peter Lockett on vocals and guitar.
 They signed with Polydor Records and recorded their only studio album, Mainhorse (1971), at De Lane Lea Studios, later purchased by Ian Gillan of Deep Purple in Kingsway, London.
 The album was not a commercial success, but the group secured work by performing at gigs in Germany.
 Moraz took up further work as a film composer on The Salamander (1971).

 After touring Japan and Hong Kong as a musical director for a Brazilian ballet, Moraz returned to Switzerland in 1973.
 He recorded further film music for The Invitation (1973) and The Middle of the World (1974).
-In the summer, Moraz received a call from Keith "Lee" Jackson, bassist and singer of the Nice, asking him if he was interested in forming a new band as their keyboardist, Keith Emerson, had split.
-Moraz had jammed with the band in 1969 when they played in Switzerland.
-Moraz accepted, and returned to England to form Refugee which included former Nice member Brian Davison on drums.
-They signed with Charisma Records and released Refugee (1974), written and arranged by Moraz and Jackson.
+In the summer, Moraz received a call from Lee Jackson, guitarist and singer of Jackson Heights, asking him if he was interested in joining Jackson Heights.
+Moraz had jammed with Jackson's previous band, The Nice, in 1969 when they played in Switzerland.
+Moraz refused, and counter-offered that they form a new band with former Nice member Brian Davison on drums.
+The band, Refugee, signed with Charisma Records and released Refugee (1974), written and arranged by Moraz and Jackson.
 The group developed a tight sound by practising for at least eight hours each day.
 Refugee supported the album with a tour.